Overview

 6

-Please note, fees and other expenses are charged by the underlying financial companies and their
+Please note, fees and other expenses are charged to the client by the underlying financial companies

-investment products (ETFs, Mutual Funds, etc.).
-These products may be used in both the wrap and
+and their investment products (ETFs, Mutual Funds, etc.).
+These products may be used in both the

-non-wrap programs.
-Investors will indirectly bear these fund expenses in addition to the direct
+wrap and non-wrap programs.
+Clients will indirectly bear these fund expenses in addition to the direct

 management and respective custody fees applicable to each program.